yuanfei-Wang/overcooked_ai/README.md

   <img src="./images/layouts.gif" width="100%">
   <i>5 of the available layouts.
 New layouts are easy to hardcode or generate programmatically.</i>
 </p>
+## Modification

+This repo is forked from [HumanCompatibleAI/overcooked_ai](https://github.com/HumanCompatibleAI/overcooked_ai).

+The only differences are in overcooked_mdp.py and overcooked_env.py

+Specifically, the lossless state encoding and the reward function is modified a little bit to fit our experiment.

 ## Introduction 🥘